A5rocks/hikari-dpy-shim/README.md

  - Ratelimiting is not shared.
  - You will have double the CPU usage and double the memory usage. (or something in that range).
+ - Some components may not have been started yet.
  - More, probably.

 ### contact me